 What are the Lost Revenues that are Attributable to COVID-19?

 HHS also explains this phrase.
-Lost revenue will subject to any financial loss that is incurred due to coronavirus.
-It also includes cases where medical billing companies couldn’t generate revenue for healthcare professionals due to fewer patients visits, canceled or delayed elective medical treatments and procedures, or surging uncompensated loss.
+Lost revenue will be subject to any financial loss that is incurred due to the coronavirus.
+It also includes cases where medical billing companies couldn’t generate revenue for healthcare professionals due to fewer patient visits, canceled or delayed elective medical treatments and procedures, or surging uncompensated loss.

-According to HHS, the dedicated fund can be used to cover that cost too that could be recovered otherwise, as long as it is subjected to coronavirus prevention, response, or planning.
-It implies that that the cost doesn’t have to be specific to coronavirus positive or possible patients, but it just has to be lost due to the pandemic.
+According to HHS, the dedicated fund can also be used to recover costs as long as they are subjected to coronavirus prevention, response, or planning.
+It implies that the expenses don’t have to be specific to coronavirus-positive or possible patients, but it just has to be lost due to the pandemic.

 This fund can be a ray of hope during the financial crisis period.
 HHS tried their best to give relief to patients.
 Now, it is up to medical billing services to strategize and compensate for the losses.